greatxue/coding_language/cpp_tut/11_cpp_algorithm.md

 In many cases, you can deduce the computational complexity of a program directly from the structure of the code, while paying attention to the **dominance** part.

+**Worst-case & Average-case**

 When analysing the computational complexity of a program, you’re usually not interested in the minimum possible time (**Best-case complexity**) but the following two:

 + **Worst-case complexity:** The **upper bound** on the computational complexity.
 + You can **guarantee** that the performance  will be at least as good as it indicates.
-The worst case occurs fairly often for many algorithms.
+The worst case occurs fairly often for many algorithms, e.g. look for an element but it does not exist.

 + **Average-case complexity:** The **best statistical estimate** of actual performance.
-The average case is often roughly as bad as the worst case.
+It requires further knowledge, but the average case is often roughly as bad as the worst case.

-For linear search:
+In particular, a linear search has following complexity references:

 + The worse-case complexity is $O(N)$;